Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 [Qp Nph Vp + Qn Nnh Vn]^2 / (Qp Nph + Qn Nnh)^2 = C^2

-Note that a spheromak wall position will not be physically stable until the field energy densities everywhere on both sides of the spheromak wall are equal so that any random deviation in spheromak wall position increases the total system energy.
+Note that a spheromak wall position will not be physically stable until the field energy densities on both sides of the spheromak wall are equal so that any random deviation in spheromak wall position increases the total system energy.
 Generally there must be continuous curvature in the spheromak wall to meet this stability requirement.

 SPHEROMAK CONCEPT: